tournepivoine/shinpokered-fr/README.md

 - Fixed using a ledge to land on a NPC
 - The party heal function now detects glitch moves and loads 0 PP for them
 - Exit won't block you when warped to Fuji's house from Pokemon Tower
+- Closed 255 clone pokemon glitch and reduced saving delay to 15 frames

 #Bugfixes